 Chocolate Me by Taye Diggs (book)

 The Colors of Us by Karen Katz (book)

 Harvesting Hope: The Story of Cesar Chavez by Kathleen Krull (book)

 Let’s Talk about Race by Julius Lester (book)

-A Letter to My Son by Ta-Nehisi Coates (article)
+A Letter to My Son by Ta-Nehisi Coates (article, adapted from book)

 The Skin You Live In by Michael Taylor (book)

 Addressing Unconscious Bias Using Multiple Learning Modalities & Arts-Centered Exercises